immannan/elasticsearch/md/Lab_3.md

 ### Implementing autocomplete with a custom analyzer

-In certain situations, you may want to create your own custom analyzer by composing character filters, tokenizers, and token filters of your choice.
-Please remember that most requirements can be fulfilled by one of the built-in analyzers with some configuration.
-Let\'s create an analyzer that can help when implementing autocomplete functionality.

-To support autocomplete, we cannot rely on Standard Analyzer or one of the pre-built analyzers in Elasticsearch.
-The analyzer is responsible for generating the terms at indexing time.
-Our analyzer should be able to generate the terms that can help with autocompletion.
-Let\'s understand this through a concrete example.

 If we were to use Standard Analyzer at indexing time, the following terms would be generated for the field with the `Learning Elastic Stack 7` value: